3.1 Recognition of Abuse and Neglect

 A large number of scars or scars of different sizes or ages, or on different parts of the body, may suggest abuse.

 Shaking and/or inflicting an impact injury on a baby often results in no visible external injury.
-Nevertheless, significant internal injuries may be caused, e.g. intracranial bleeding, brain injury, small fractures to the ends of the long bones, other fractures (such as ribs and neck) and retinal haemorrhages.
+Nevertheless, significant internal injuries may be caused, e.g. intracranial bleeding, brain injury, small fractures to the ends of the long bones, other fractures (such as ribs and neck) and retinal haemorrhages (a retinal hemorrhage is bleeding from the blood vessels in the retina at the back of the eye).
 Signs and symptoms can be non-specific, which may result in a delay in seeking advice.
 See also Unexplained Injuries to Young Children

 A full paediatric assessment must be carried out in suspected cases, including an ophthalmological examination, blood tests, and CT/MRI scans/skeletal survey (according to the RCR/RCPCH guidance).

 Caution must be used when interpreting an explanation by parents/carers that an injury or series of injuries was self-inflicted or caused by a sibling.
 This is especially important in young or disabled children not able to offer a reliable explanation themselves.

 Due consideration must be given to the possibility that the injury may:

 In these circumstances, a referral to Children’s Services should be made following the Making a Referral Procedure

 Recognising Emotional Abuse